Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning

-The rotation observed in Sgr seems to be a combination of intrinsic residual rotation, and rotation induced by tidal torque from the MW potential well.
-In an attempt to reproduce the observational results and discern between these two factors, we ran a suite of $N$-body simulations of an interaction between a Sgr-like dwarf and a bigger galaxy with properties similar to the MW.
+The rotation observed in Sgr seems to be a combination of intrinsic residual rotation and rotation induced by tidal torque from the MW potential well.
+In an attempt to reproduce the observational results and discern between these two factors, we ran a suite of $N$-body simulations of an interaction between an Sgr-like dwarf and a bigger galaxy with properties similar to the MW.
 Both galaxies initially contained two components: a spherical dark matter halo and an exponential disk.
-The structural parameters of Sgr progenitor were similar to those in \citet{Lokas2010}: its dark matter halo had a NFW \citep{Navarro1997} profile with the nominal virial mass $M_{\rm h} = 1.6 \times 10^{10}$ M$_{\odot}$ and concentration $c=15$.
-In order to mimic the tidal stripping of the halo prior to the simulated period we introduced a smooth cut-off to its density distribution at the radius of 20 kpc with a width of 10 kpc.
-The exponential disk had a mass $M_{\rm d} = 3.2 \times 10^{8}$ M$_{\odot}$, scale-length $R_{\rm d} = 2.3$ kpc, and thickness $z_{\rm d} = 0.3 R_{\rm d}=0.69$ kpc.
+The structural parameters of the Sgr progenitor were similar to those in \citet{Lokas2010}; its dark matter halo had a Navarro-Frenk-White (NFW; \citealt{Navarro1997}) profile with nominal virial mass $M_{\rm h} = 1.6 \times 10^{10}$ $M_{\odot}$ and concentration $c=15$.
+In order to mimic the tidal stripping of the halo prior to the simulated period, we introduced a smooth cutoff to its density distribution at a radius of 20 kpc with a width of 10 kpc.
+The exponential disk had a mass $M_{\rm d} = 3.2 \times 10^{8}$ $M_{\odot}$, scale-length $R_{\rm d} = 2.3$ kpc, and thickness $z_{\rm d} = 0.3 R_{\rm d}=0.69$ kpc.
 The central values of the radial and vertical velocity dispersions of the disk were chosen to be equal, $\sigma_{z,0}=\sigma_{R,0}=19.5 \kms$.
 The resulting model was stable against bar formation in isolation.
-The MW model was the same as in \citet{Lokas2019}: its dark matter halo had an NFW profile with a virial mass $M_{\rm H} = 10^{12}$ M$_{\odot}$ and concentration $c=25$ while the exponential disk had a mass $M_{\rm D} = 4.5 \times 10^{10}$ M$_{\odot}$, scale-length $R_{\rm D} = 3$ kpc, and thickness $z_{\rm D} = 0.42$ kpc.
+The MW model was the same as in \citet{Lokas2019}; its dark matter halo had an NFW profile with a virial mass $M_{\rm H} = 10^{12}$ $M_{\odot}$ and concentration $c=25$ while the exponential disk had a mass $M_{\rm D} = 4.5 \times 10^{10}$ $M_{\odot}$, scale-length $R_{\rm D} = 3$ kpc, and thickness $z_{\rm D} = 0.42$ kpc.